Bemis' agile IT Team scores one success after another

-Some IBM i shops seem to get caught in a self-fulfilling downwards spiral.
-It may start with a few RPG developers who don’t want to learn anything new, or who are not given a realistic opportunity to do so.
-User requests for modernization and innovation are not met and eventually this results in the platform itself getting a negative image.
+Some IT departments who use older development languages (like COBOL, RPG, Delphi, PowerBuilder or Visual Basic), seem to get caught in a self-fulfilling downwards spiral.
+It may start with a few developers who don’t want to learn anything new, or who are not given a realistic opportunity to do so.
+User requests for modernization and innovation are not met and eventually this results in shadow IT, users creating their own solutions.
+The ERP solution, the platform it runs on and even the developers that support it, are getting a negative 'legacy' image.
 The system goes officially into ‘maintenance mode’ and efforts are being focused on getting off the platform, starting from scratch with something new.

 Bemis Manufacturing decided on an upwards spiral capitalizing on its existing infrastructure, but redeveloping where needed.
-Its agile RPG team trained in LANSA and has delivered one successful project after another.
-Four IT college graduates joined the team, getting themselves familiar with LANSA and IBM i in a few weeks.
-Bemis business users are now experiencing productivity gains of over 20%, as well as improved effectiveness in decision making.
+Bemis' existing IT team trained in LANSA and has delivered one successful project after another.
+Four IT college graduates joined the team, getting themselves familiar with LANSA in just a few weeks.
+The business solutions the team delivered with LANSA have resulted in productivity gains of over 20% and contributed to more effective decision making.

 Bemis Manufacturing Company is a family-owned business that traces its roots back to 1901.
 Bemis produces and markets bathroom products, custom plastics, healthcare products and precision parts under its own brand names, as well as producing private-label products for a wide variety of industries.
 Headquartered in Sheboygan Falls, Wisconsin, USA, Bemis has grown to become an innovative international manufacturer serving markets worldwide.

 At the core of its business are bathroom products and Bemis is the largest toilet seat manufacturer in the world.